platformalist/LunchBooks/to-do list.md

 Home
 Fix grid to match about page.
 Rethink how book displays - should we do a column with a big version of the book?
 Or a nice big circle with the book inside?
+Maybe add a shadow like kobo does - on the query might look alright

 Split Blog into separate pages.
 Add images for Blog posts, and feed them through into the header so you get a different texture for every blog post.